codemonk-digital/vue-responsiveness/README.md

  - If you maintain a CSS framework (or use one often) and want it added as a preset, [open an issue](https://github.com/codemonk-digital/vue-responsiveness/issues) or a PR.
  - If you spot any inconsistency in [the presets](https://github.com/codemonk-digital/vue-responsiveness/blob/main/lib/presets.ts) (either my typo or some library update), please, let me know, I'll correct it.
  - You can define your own responsiveness intervals, see [Bespoke intervals](#bespoke-intervals) section below.
  - You can't define more than one preset and have them working in different parts of the same app.
+This is intentional and has two benefits:
+    - there's only one instance of it and only one set of listeners
+    - the app-wide available `$matches` refers to the one plugin instance defined on the app.

-This functionality will not be added to the plugin, as it would mean no longer having a single instance of the plugin per app, which would be a performance hit for the majority of use cases.
-If this functionality is ever needed, consider asking it on StackOverflow, let me know about it (either opening an issue on the repo or tagging my [SO profile](https://stackoverflow.com/users/1891677/tao)) and I'll provide a solution.
+   This functionality (multiple instances) will not be added to the plugin.
+If this functionality is ever needed, consider asking it on StackOverflow, let me know about it (either opening an issue on the repo or tagging my [SO profile](https://stackoverflow.com/users/1891677/tao)) and I'll provide a solution/workaround for your case.

 ### Bespoke intervals:
 ```ts